FungiProject/mode-hackathon-contracts/README.md

 ### **Deployment Process and Interaction with SFS**

-This repo provides the scripts for deploying the diamond and the facets to the selected networks.
+This repo provides the scripts for deploying the diamond and the facets to the Mode network.
 The deployment process is as follows:

 Diamond (Protocol) Deployment:
+1. The Protocol DAO will register to the SFS contract and get the NFT tokenId.
-1. The facets are deployed independently to the selected network.
+2. The facets are deployed independently to the selected network, here the SCAFactory facet is deployed with the tokenId obtained in the previews step.
-2. The diamond is deployed to the selected network and registered in the SFS contract.
+3. The diamond is deployed to the Mode network.
-3. The diamond is initialized with the addresses of the facets.
+4. The diamond is initialized with the addresses of the facets.

 SmartContractAccount (Wallet) Deployment:
 1. The SCAFactory facet is called to deploy a new SmartContractAccount.
-2. The SCA is registered in the SFS contract within the same call to the SCAFactory facet.
+2. The created SCA is registered to the SFS contract with the NFT of the Protocol DAO, so all newly created SCAs will be under the same SFS registry.

-This way, all the activity of the SCAs and calls to the diamond are registered in the SFS contract.
+This way, all the activity of the SCAs and calls to the diamond fall on the same SFS registry, which will allow the Protocol DAO to claim the fees.

-#### **Endless Possibilities**:

-While the SmartContractAccount is our first vehicle for interacting with the diamond, other alternatives can be developed.
-For example, a new factory facet could be added to the diamond to allow the creation of DAOs that interact with the facets using the mirror contract.

 ### Repository Structure<a name="repository-structure"></a>